UN negotiations and other international fora

-More than 90 countries in the developed and developing worlds alike - covering some 80% of global emissions – have done so.
-Developed countries also committed to provide nearly $30 billion in 'fast start' finance for developing countries over 2010-2012 – a pledge the EU has fulfilled for its share – and to mobilise $100 billion a year by 2020 from public, private and alternative sources in the context of meaningful and transparent action by developing countries to reduce their emissions.
+More than 100 countries in the developed and developing worlds alike – accounting for over 80% of global emissions – have done so.
+Developed countries also committed to provide nearly US $30 billion in 'fast start' finance for developing countries over 2010-2012 – a pledge the EU has fulfilled for its share – and to mobilise US$100 billion a year by 2020 from public, private and alternative sources in the context of meaningful and transparent action by developing countries to reduce their emissions.

-Collectively, however, these voluntary emission pledges fall well short of reducing global emissions in 2020 by the amount necessary to keep the 2°C warming limit within reach.
+Collectively, however, these voluntary emission pledges fall well short of reducing global emissions in 2020 by the amount necessary to keep the warming below 2°C.

-At the initiative of the EU and the most vulnerable developing countries, agreement was reached at the Durban climate change conference in December 2011 to launch UN negotiations on a new global climate regime covering all countries.
+At the initiative of the EU and the developing countries most vulnerable to climate change, agreement was reached at the Durban climate change conference in December 2011 to launch UN negotiations on a new global climate regime covering all countries.
 The new agreement is to be adopted by 2015 and to enter into force in 2020.

-The EU wants the new regime to take the form of a legally binding protocol.
+The EU wants the new regime to take the form of an ambitious and legally binding protocol.
 Developed countries must continue to take the lead but the major emerging economies in the developing world will also have to reduce their emissions.

-To bridge the gap between the end of the first Kyoto period in 2012 and the start of the new global agreement in 2020, the EU and a small number of other developed countries have agreed to participate in a second Kyoto period running from 2013 to 2020.
+To bridge the gap between the end of the first Kyoto period in 2012 and the start of the new global agreement in 2020, 38 developed country Parties including the EU and its Member States have agreed to participate in a second Kyoto period running from 2013 to 2020.
 The necessary amendments to the Kyoto Protocol were adopted at the Doha climate change conference in December 2012.